 Can dance therapy help people with cancer?

-Several clinical reports suggest that dance therapy helps people accomplish the following:
+Several studies suggest that dance therapy helps people do the following:

 Develop positive body image

 Reduce stress, anxiety, and depression